nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 </figure>
 </div>

-Household income is increasing at a much slower rate than rent and residents are struggling to keep up with the cost of housing and other necessities.

-Across New York, half of all households are rent-burdened, leaving less money for food and basic health care.
-People are considered rent-burdened when more than 30% of their household income goes to rent. <a href="src"> Learn more about the health implications of experiencing rent burden in How economic stability creates health.</a>
+Across New York, half of all households are rent-burdened, meaning that more than 30% of their household income goes to rent.
+Spending so much on rent can leave too little money for food and other essentials. <a href="src"> Learn more about the health implications of experiencing rent burden in How economic stability creates health. </a>

 </div>